-3.3.2 Board of Directors review of the Budget -- The ASRC Board of Directors is responsible for reviewing and approving the annual budget.

-3.3.3 Periodic ASRC Financial Reports --The ASRC Treasurer shall submit a financial status report at each regularly scheduled Board of Directors meeting.
+b) Periodic ASRC Financial Reports --The ASRC Treasurer shall submit a financial status report at each regularly scheduled Board of Directors meeting.
 This report should include any changes to the accounts, the status of the budget, authorized spending, and moneys received.
 In addition, the ASRC books shall be made available to any ASRC member at least twice per year, at a regularly scheduled Board of Directors meeting.
-There is no obligation for the treasurer to make the books available to the membership of the ASRC at other intervals, although the treasurer may honor such requests at his or her discretion.
+There is no obligation for the Treasurer to make the books available to the membership of the ASRC at other intervals, although the ASRC Treasurer may honor such requests at his or her discretion.

-3.3.4 Annual ASRC Financial Report -- The ASRC Treasurer shall submit an annual financial status report at the annual general membership meeting.

-3.3.5 Periodic Financial Reviews -- The ASRC Treasurer shall ensure that periodic external, independent reviews of the ASRC finances are conducted.
-These should occur not less than once every three years.
-The complete results of the review should be presented to the ASRC Board of Directors in timely fashion.
-The ASRC Treasurer is also responsible for ensuring that adequate reviews of Group finances take place, as required for each Group's 36 month review.